temporalio/sdk-ruby/README.md

   be called outside of a workflow without raising an exception.
 * `info` - Immutable workflow information.
 * `logger` - A Ruby logger that adds contextual information and takes care not to log on replay.
+* `metric_meter` - A metric meter for making custom metrics that adds contextual information and takes care not to log on replay.
 * `random` - A deterministic `Random` instance.
 * `memo` - A read-only hash of the memo (updated via `upsert_memo`).
 * `search_attributes` - A read-only `SearchAttributes` collection (updated via `upsert_search_attributes`).